Practical Guide

 python scripts/init_db.py

-# Your first command
+# Your first command (works with no code yet):

 /review src/